-The Children’s Physical Activity Camp is a developmentally appropriate activity program for children between the ages of five and twelve years.
+The Department of Kinesiology, Health, and Sport Science Children’s Health and Physical Activity Camp is a developmentally appropriate activity program for children between the ages of five and 12.
 Each child will be involved in group and individual activities

 Please note that camp enrollment is limited.
 Registration is on a first-come basis.